Caledonian F.C. (Glasgow): Colours

 The club's colours were originally given as orange, red, and blue.
 From its second season they were given as red, yellow, and blue; these were described as "stripes", which, at the time, referred to hoops.

 Ground

 The club played at the Kelvin Bridge cricket ground on the Great Western Road.
-From 1877 the ground was known as the Burbank Ground.
+From 1877 the club moved to the Burbank Ground, the old cricket ground being "feued for housing".
 In 1879, because of a shift in the club's pitch, the club sold the old pavilion to Queen's Park.